River Stour, Suffolk: Description

-The earliest known settlement on the river in Suffolk was at Great Bradley, where man has had a recorded presence for over 5,000 years.
+The earliest known settlement on the river in Suffolk was at Great Bradley, where human occupation has been recorded for over 5,000 years.
 During the Anglo-Saxon era, the river became the boundary between the Kingdom of the East Saxons and the Kingdom of East Anglia.
 The Life of King Alfred records a naval battle taking place at the mouth of the river in 884, where Alfred the Great defeated a force of 13 Viking ships.